oluyaratosin123/react-tutorial/README.md

 # react-tutorial

-This is a todo list app that takes user input and each rendered input can be edited and updated
+This is a todo list app that takes user input and each rendered input can be edited and updated todo items

 ![](/src/components/assets/handleChange.PNG)